Apply to a Grant

 - Applicants may request between $10,000 – $50,000 CAD.

-- Two year grant (activities occurring between 2025 and 2027)
+- Two year grant (activities occurring between 2026 and 2028)

 - Projects must deliver tangible outcomes that increase knowledge and extension of innovative silviculture in BC.

-- Read Grant Guidance for further details (below).
+- Read Grant Guidance for further details

 About the Grant

-Importantly, we note that this fund cannot be used to cover basic activities included in the stumpage system (such as layout, roads, logging and reforestation), as it is intended to support additional activities critical to knowledge creation and knowledge sharing on innovative silviculture.
-This could include prescription planning, research and monitoring design, equipment needs, data collection of data on multiple values beyond what is required for cutting permit issuance, developing knowledge sharing products, and extension of results.
+We note that this fund cannot be used to cover basic activities included in the stumpage system (such as layout, roads, logging and reforestation).
+It is intended to target additional activities applicants may not otherwise have time or resources to complete, but that are critical to knowledge creation and knowledge sharing on innovative silviculture.
+This could include prescription planning, research and monitoring design, equipment needs, data collection beyond what is required for cutting permit issuance, developing knowledge sharing products, and extension of results.
+Leveraging existing funds and in-kind support is encouraged.

 Eligibility: